-First, the main 2-piece housing is made from plastics but a good quality light plastic material with a very even surface finish.
+First, the main 2-piece housing is made from plastics but its a good quality light plastic material with a very even surface finish.
 Given it is a single DD inside, there is a small but discreet vent on the side of the housing.

 The main faceplate is a metal inset brandished with Sennheiser’s logo and a light circular patterning underneath.
-This is your touch control surface and it is a well thought out design.
+This is your touch control surface and it is a well-thought-out design.